WojciechMatuszewski/programming-notes/web/web-performance.md

 ### Painting

-Anytime you change something other than opacity or a CSS transform you **are going to trigger a paint**
+There are a couple of ways to triggering the "paint" in browsers.

+1. Changing anything other than `opacity` or `transform`.
+2. **Changing CSS variables**.
+For example, changing their values when you hover over an element.

+> The point number two was new to me.
+[See this blog post](https://motion.dev/blog/do-you-still-need-framer-motion) for more information.

 Every layout it's going to cause a paint but not every paint is going to cause layout.
 Chrome has a great tool to check if you are painting.
-Go to rendering tab when debugging (turn on paint flashing)
+Go to rendering tab when debugging (turn on paint flashing)>

 ### Compositor Thread